dd1github/Generative-AI/README.md

 ## Data and Pre-trained models:

-The links to the data and pre-trained models is: https://drive.google.com/file/d/15DtJP4WFBpeYDuGV6SzE2yuJpGv-oH_E/view?usp=sharing and https://drive.google.com/file/d/16zbDPK2Wg1Pol4S6iKNYoOYX7Z_Do6FV/view?usp=sharing
+The links to the data and pre-trained models: https://drive.google.com/file/d/15DtJP4WFBpeYDuGV6SzE2yuJpGv-oH_E/view?usp=sharing and https://drive.google.com/file/d/16zbDPK2Wg1Pol4S6iKNYoOYX7Z_Do6FV/view?usp=sharing

 The data should be downloaded, unzipped and placed in the …/data folder.
 The underlying training and validation SMILES data was taken from:  https://github.com/ETHmodlab/virtual_libraries.
 The training and validation Morgan fingerprint property data was developed using Rdkit.